 Sample: A sample of 30 teachers working in various government schools, Andhra pradesh was drawn by employing random sampling technique.
-In these 30 teachers 25 teachers are graduates, 5 are post graduates.
+In these 30 teachers 19 teachers are having 0-5 years of teaching experience and 11 teachers are having 6-10 years of teaching experience.
 The sample was divided into two parallel matched groups.
 The groups were matched on the basis of age, set, educational qualifications, academic achievements, social economic background and teaching experience.